CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/sun-and-cloud/cloud-coverage.md

 The cloud coverage diagram reports, for every month of the year the frequency of "clear", "cloudy" or "intermediate" conditions.

 As the Cloud cover is reported in tenths of coverage (i.e. 0 is 0/10 covered.
-10 is total coverage) for the purpose of this graph we have simplified the scale as per the table below.&#x20;
+10 is total coverage) for the purpose of this graph we have simplified the scale as per the table below.

 | Categorization          | Color                                                                           | Tenth of coverage |
 | ----------------------- | ------------------------------------------------------------------------------- | ----------------- |